Aliases for NR3C2 Gene

-NR3C2 (Nuclear Receptor Subfamily 3, Group C, Member 2) is a Protein Coding gene.
-Diseases associated with NR3C2 include pseudohyperaldosteronism type 2 and pseudohypoaldosteronism type i, autosomal dominant.
-Among its related pathways are Gene Expression and Nuclear Receptor transcription pathway.
+NR3C2 (Nuclear Receptor Subfamily 3 Group C Member 2) is a Protein Coding gene.
+Diseases associated with NR3C2 include pseudohypoaldosteronism type i, autosomal dominant and hypertension, early-onset, autosomal dominant, with exacerbation in pregnancy.
+Among its related pathways are Gene Expression and Agents Acting on the Renin-Angiotensin System Pathway, Pharmacodynamics.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and steroid hormone receptor activity.
 An important paralog of this gene is AR.

 UniProtKB/Swiss-Prot for NR3C2 Gene

 Receptor for both mineralocorticoids (MC) such as aldosterone and glucocorticoids (GC) such as corticosterone or cortisol.
 Binds to mineralocorticoid response elements (MRE) and transactivates target genes.
 The effect of MC is to increase ion and water transport and thus raise extracellular fluid volume and blood pressure and lower potassium levels.